 Dogs don’t shake hands like people do, they use their nose to say hello.
 So, hold your hand in a fist so they can approach and sniff if they choose.
 Don’t thrust your hand at the dog.
 They can smell you just fine from a distance, and the sudden movement could startle them.

 Greet With Dog-Appropriate Actions

 Once the dog approaches, it’s finally time to greet them.
-But be sure to do so in dog-appropriate ways.
+But, be sure to do so in dog-appropriate ways.
 Restrict your pats to the dog’s side, neck, back, or chest.
 Even better, ask the owner if their dog has a favorite spot for petting.
 Avoid reaching over the dog’s head as that is frightening.
 And don’t hug or restrain the dog in any way.
 Most dogs dislike pats on the head and hugs.
 They might tolerate them from their family members, but strangers are a different story.

 Go slowly at first and keep your movements calm and steady.
 This dog is just getting to know you after all.
 You don’t want to startle them.
 Read their body language to see whether they’ve had enough after a few moments or if they’re interested in further interaction.
-Hopefully, it will be clear you’ve made a new friend.
+Hopefully, it will be clear if you’ve made a new friend.

 Use Caution With Dogs on the Loose

 Dogs are adorable whether they are being walked by their owner or running free on their own.
 In fact, you might feel even more compelled to greet a lost dog because you want to reunite them with their owner.
 However, you need to be cautious when you first encounter a loose dog.
 Let them come to you and keep your body language calm and non-threatening.
 This is particularly important for children.